ic1618/Microsoft-Project15-ELP/docs/howtorun.md

 ```
 where you change the "C:\Path\To\Detector\File" to the path of the detector.

-Now we are ready to run the detector.
+Now we are ready to run the detector:
 ### For Faster-RCNN
 ```
 python detect.py